bitquest/bitquest.github.io/_posts/2017-01-05-bitquest-dogecoin.markdown

 *(Using Minecraft: Java Edition 1.12)*

 About the Bitcoin server...
 Worry not!
-There's no plan to discontinue or replace the world of BitQuest, and both will be receiving the same updates.
+There's no plan to discontinue or replace the world of BitQuest, and both will be receiving the regular updates.